Mariam-AIT-MOUSSA/COVID-19-cartographic-atlas/README.md

 # COVID-19-cartographic-atlas

-This project was created using the #mapping module of the #arcpy package.
+This project was created using the #mapping module of the #arcpy package of pyhton.

 It aims to obtain the cartographic atlas of #COVID-19 in Africa between two dates.